Grim Sleeper

-Lonnie David Franklin Jr. (August 30, 1952 – March 28, 2020), better known by the nickname Grim Sleeper, was an American serial killer who was responsible for at least 10 murders and one attempted murder in Los Angeles, California from 1984 to 2007.
+Lonnie David Franklin Jr. (August 30, 1952 – March 28, 2020), better known by the nickname Grim Sleeper, was an American serial killer who was responsible for at least ten murders and one attempted murder in Los Angeles, California from 1984 to 2007.
 He was also convicted for rape and sexual violence.
 Franklin earned his nickname when he appeared to have taken a 14-year break from his crimes, from 1988 to 2002.

 In July 2010, Franklin was arrested as a suspect, and, after many delays, his trial began in February 2016.
 On May 5, 2016, the jury convicted him of killing nine women and one teenage girl.
-On June 6, 2016, the jury recommended the death penalty, and on August 10, 2016, the Los Angeles Superior Court sentenced him to death for each of the ten victims named in the verdict.
-On March 28, 2020, Franklin was found dead in his cell at San Quentin State Prison.
+On June 6, 2016, the jury returned a verdict of death., and on August 10, 2016, the Los Angeles Superior Court sentenced him to death for each of the ten victims named in the verdict.

+On March 28, 2020, Franklin was found dead in his cell at San Quentin State Prison though no cause of death was ever publicly revealed.

-Personal life
+Early life

-Lonnie David Franklin Jr. was born on August 30, 1952.
-He grew up in South Central Los Angeles, California.
+Lonnie David Franklin Jr. was born on August 30, 1952, and grew up in South Central Los Angeles.
 He married and had two children.

-He was given a dishonorable discharge from the United States Army in July 1975, after being released from prison for his conviction of gang-raping a 17-year-old girl in Stuttgart, West Germany, in April 1974.
-Franklin and two other servicemen stationed in Stuttgart stopped to ask directions from the teen and offered her a ride home.
+He was given a dishonorable discharge from the United States Army in July 1975, after being released from prison for his conviction in the kidnapping and gang-rape of a 17-year-old girl in Stuttgart, West Germany, in April 1974.
+Franklin, who was sentenced to three years and four months in prison by a West German court, and two other servicemen, who had tried to kidnap a woman earlier that night, stationed in Stuttgart stopped to ask directions from the teen and offered her a ride home.
 When she accepted, they put a knife to her throat, drove to a field, and repeatedly raped her.
 She was able to feign interest in Franklin and asked for his phone number, by which police identified him.
-During the gang rape, photographs were taken by the rapists – as Franklin did later with women that he raped and murdered.
+During the gang rape, photographs were taken by the rapists —as Franklin would also later do with the women he raped and murdered.
 In 1989, Franklin was convicted of two charges of theft, one charge of misdemeanor assault, and one charge of battery.
 He only served time for one of the theft charges.